jeetsukumaran/DendroPy/doc/source/tutorial/taxa.rst

         ;
     END;

-Technically, the taxon labels have changed, as "Python_regius", while equivalent to "Python regius", is **not** equivalent to "'Python_regius'", according to the NEXUS standard).
+Note that the taxon labels have changed semantically between the input and the NEXUS output, as, according to the NEXUS standard, "Python_regius", while equivalent to "Python regius", is **not** equivalent to "'Python_regius'".
 To control this, you can pass the keyword argument ``quote_underscores=False`` to any :meth:`write_to_*`, or :meth:`as_string()` method, which will omit the quotes even if the labels contain underscores::

     >>> print(d.as_string('nexus', quote_underscores=False))